scare-scale/ScareScale/src/content/movie/arctic-void-2022.md

     suspense: 0
     psychological: 0
 tmdbBackdropId: /ujL5e6S2PSkPE3FNSNrPGlB2haF.jpg
+synopsis: "When the power mysteriously fails, and almost everyone vanishes from a small tourist vessel in the Arctic, fear becomes the master for the three who remain.
+Forced ashore, the men deteriorate in body and mind until a dark truth emerges that compels them to ally or perish."
 ---
-When the power mysteriously fails, and almost everyone vanishes from a small tourist vessel in the Arctic, fear becomes the master for the three who remain.
-Forced ashore, the men deteriorate in body and mind until a dark truth emerges that compels them to ally or perish.